amigavision/AmigaVision/cd32/ReadMe.txt

         gyroscope; picture-in-picture; web-share" allowfullscreen>
 </iframe>

+The CD32 wasn't exactly a paragon of a console with incredible games, it was cut short by Commodore's bankruptcy before it could really prove itself.
+However, if you are looking for a starting point, here are some games to check out:

 * Fightin' Spirit
 * Disposable Hero
 * Chaos Engine
 * Beneath a Steel Sky — Great point & click adventure in the Lucasfilm style with voice acting — does need a mouse, though
 * Super Stardust — Enter `BZZZZZZZZZB` to jump straight to its iconic tunnel sequence.
 * Worms — Director's Cut (Amiga Exclusive)
-* Fury of the Furries — It is up-to-jump, which works great with joysticks, but remap in MiSTer if you have a gamepad
+* Fury of the Furries — This game is up-to-jump, which works great with joysticks, but remap in MiSTer if you have a gamepad
 * Banshee
 * Flink
 * Naughty Ones
 * Pinball Fantasies
 * Project X — Warning: Challenging shoot'em-up, not for everyone!
-* Speedball 2 — Unfortunately doesn't have the iconic music of the Amiga version, but new voice-over and ambient soundscapes
+* Speedball 2 — Unfortunately doesn't have the iconic music of the Amiga version, but new voice-over and great ambient soundscapes
 * Super Methane Bros.
 * Super Skidmarks
 * Superfrog